 4. You look good

-For ladies business attire is usually also business suit or dress /skirt and jacket.
+For ladies, business attire is usually also a business suit or dress /skirt and jacket.

-It’s very common in many businesses today to adopt a ‘business casual’ style of dress for both men and women which are also great as long as you look smart.
+It’s very common in many businesses today to adopt a ‘business casual’ style of dress.
+That’s great, as long as you look smart.